Harriet L. Hartley: Career

 Hartley was clinical professor of surgery and associate professor in gynecology at the Woman's Medical College of Pennsylvania, and professor of preventive medicine at Temple University Medical School.
-She also taught first aid classes women women in the community.
+She also taught first aid classes for women in the community.
 In 1915, she raised funds to send American women doctors and nurses to open a hospital for women and children affected by World War I.

 In 1917 Hartley became Chief of the Philadelphia Health Department’s Bureau of Child Hygiene.
 She addressed the American Child Hygiene Association's 1918 annual meeting in Chicago to describe the toll of the Spanish flu pandemic on Philadelphia's children.
 In 1944 she was one of the speakers in a radio symposium for National Negro Health Week.
 She remained as head of the Bureau of Child Hygiene through the 1930s and 1940s.

-Hartley was president of the Pennsylvania Public Health Association from 1947 to 1948.
+Hartley was president of the Pennsylvania Public Health Association, Also known as the PPHA, from 1947 to 1948.
 She was a member of the Babies' Welfare Association, the Philadelphia Obstetrical Society, the Philadelphia County Medical Society, and the American Medical Association.